Skip to main content

 Where can I find the VoIP password (also called SIP credentials or configuration data)?

-The configuration data required for your SIP phone or phone system can be found as follows:
+You can find the configuration data required for your SIP phone or phone system as follows:

-3. Click on the desired phone number to view the configuration data (within the SIP data card).
+3. Click the desired phone number to view the configuration data (within the SIP-Credentials card).

 info

 • You do not need the configuration data for Microsoft Teams.
-Follow this manual if you have activated the "Microsoft Teams" product.
+Follow this guide if you have activated the "Microsoft Teams" product.

 tip